Integrative Care Mastery Home-Study Course: Teaches MT's How to Connect With DC's, Get Referrals, and Professionally Co-Manage Their Care.

 - Learn how to provide Progress Reports.

-- Learn how to document progress using professional SOAP Notes system that is legally compliant and compatible with ones doctors use.
+- Learn how to document progress using a professional SOAP Notes system that is legally compliant and compatible with ones doctors use.

 - Learn the four essential things to include in your treatment plans.